Kenan Institute for the Arts launches Arts Enterprise Lab 2.0

 Members of the Arts Enterprise Lab 2.0 are:

-Devora Black, Rebecca Byer, Owens Daniels, Sonjy Daniels, Chad Downard, Angel Fant, Eddie Garcia, Michael Kelly, Ramona King, John Moore, Bob Moyer, Tommy Priest, Alan Shelton, Helen Simoneau, David Smith, Franklin Terry, and Shana Whitehead.
+Devora Black, Rebecca Byer, Owens Daniels, Sonjy Daniels, Chad Downard, Angel Fant, Eddie Garcia, Michael Kelley, Ramona King, John Moore, Bob Moyer, Tommy Priest, Alan Shelton, Helen Simoneau, David Smith, Franklin Terry, and Shana Whitehead.

 Participants in the Lab will have opportunities to share experiences, research trends, discuss strategies, and collaborate on specific projects.
 In addition, they will have opportunities to be mentored by leading arts entrepreneurs, to draw on assets of the group to support each other, and to learn how to improve entrepreneurial approaches in strengthening individuals and creative community.
 Participants will also have the opportunity to apply for up to $1,000 in seed money to advance their projects.

 “We are excited to partner with the Center for Creative Economy in the Arts Enterprise Lab 2.0,” Corey Madden, Executive Director of the Kenan Institute for the Arts, said.
 “Last year in the pilot phase for the Lab, the Institute identified a critical need and overwhelming gap in services and opportunities for creative industries.
 This year, we continue the goal of building creative community in serving and strengthening artist entrepreneurs.”

 ABOUT THE THOMAS S. KENAN INSTITUTE FOR THE ARTS